"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

-Additional questions concerned the \textbf{identification} of the project and developers that were used in the research.
-Identifying the project was generally viewed as acceptable, but when the interactions among developers were studied, there were more developers who thought that it should not be done.
+Reports of research on open source development may identify the project and developers that were used in the research.
+Identifying the project was generally viewed as acceptable, but when the interactions among developers were studied, there were slightly more developers who thought that it should not be done.
 Identifying developers who wrote specific commit messages met with significantly stronger opposition, especially from researchers.
-This correlated with researchers being more sensitive to privacy as we saw above.
+This correlates with researchers being more sensitive to privacy as we saw above.

-The last remaining question specifically addressed the issue of \textbf{sending surveys} to the emails of developers of open-source projects (like this survey was conducted).
+A special case of identification is sending surveys to the emails of developers of open-source projects (like this survey was conducted).
 This was generally considered acceptable or at least tolerable, although a non-negligible minority said that preferably it would not be done.
 This result contradicts Baltes and Diehl, who quote a developer who said that such unsolicited surveys are ``worse than spam'' \cite{baltes16}.
 And the present survey also received one response equating academic surveys to spam.
 But based on our results it may be that only a small minority indeed view such practice as unacceptable.
 However, if developers who are opposed to such invitations refrained from answering the survey (as the one we received said he does), this result is biased.
 We have no way to know how many potential respondents actually think that sending unsolicited questionnaires is unacceptable, but then didn't register this opinion for this very reason.

 Wagner et al.\ report on a similar situation, where an addressee of a survey approached GitHub to check on them \cite{wagner20}.
 The result was a determination that they had not violated GitHub's terms of service, but a suggestion to check beforehand in the future.
 GitHub documentation indicates that current practice is to set new users' emails to ``private'' by default.